 Furthermore, the bill makes it a crime to fraudulently provide immigration services.
-The Department of Justice must make grants to support enforcement of such laws and to assist victims.
+The Department of Justice must make grants to help enforce such laws and assist victims.

-The bill establishes the National Office of New Americans to support the integration of immigrants and refugees.
+The bill establishes the National Office of New Americans to help integrate immigrants and refugees.